Military history of Germany: War on terrorism

+In October 2001, the United States began the War in Afghanistan in response to the September 11 attacks of that year.
+As part of Operation Enduring Freedom, Germany was the second largest contributor of troops to the US-led coalition and deployed a total of over 150,000 soldiers over the course of 19 years from 2002 to 2021 to Afghanistan, including KSK special forces, naval vessels and NBC cleanup teams.
+German forces have contributed to ISAF, the NATO force in Afghanistan, and a Provincial Reconstruction Team.

+ISAF-Troops in Afghanistan under NATO-Command.
+German command was responsible for the north of the country.

+German forces were in the more secure north of the country and Germany, along with some other larger European countries (with the exception of the UK, Estonia, the Netherlands and Norway), were criticized for not taking part in the more intensive combat operations in southern Afghanistan in 2006.
+The total number of concurrent German military personnel in Afghanistan peaked at over 5,000 in 2011 and by the time the US unilaterally decided to end western military presence in the country in 2021, 60 German soldiers had lost their lives there.
+These were the first significant military casualties in another country that Germany suffered since the Second World War and sparked a controversial public discussion around a central military memorial, which eventually resulted in the 2009 inauguration of the "Ehrenmal der Bundeswehr" at the Bendlerblock in Berlin.

 Reorientation of the Bundeswehr

 A major event for the German military was the suspension of the compulsory conscription for men in 2011.
 In 2011/12, a major reform of the Bundeswehr was announced, further limiting the number of military bases and soldiers.
 As of December 2012, the number of active military personnel in the Bundeswehr was down to 191,818, corresponding to a ratio of 2.3 active soldiers per 1,000 inhabitants.
 Military expenditure in Germany was at €31.55 billion in 2011, corresponding to 1.2% of GDP.
 Both the number of active soldiers and the military expenditure placed Germany below comparable countries of the European Union such as France and the United Kingdom.
 While this was already true in absolute terms, the difference was even more pronounced when taking into account Germany's larger population and economy.
-Thus, Germany appears less prepared to pay for the military and to attach less importance to defense than comparable countries.
-This stance often draws criticism from Germany's military allies, especially the United States.
+Thus, Germany appeared less prepared to pay for the military and to attach less importance to defense than comparable countries.
+This stance often drew criticism from Germany's military allies, especially the United States.

-In May 2016, the German government announced it would spend €130 billion on new equipment by 2030 and add nearly 7,000 soldiers by 2023 in the first German military expansion since the end of the Cold War.
+In May 2016 and partially motivated by the 2014 Russian annexation of Crimea, the German government announced it would spend €130 billion on new equipment by 2030 and add nearly 7,000 soldiers by 2023 in the first German military expansion since the end of the Cold War.
 In February 2017, the German government announced another expansion, which would increase the number of its professional soldiers by 20,000 by 2024.